huanglianghua/pay-attention-pytorch/README.md

 - VGG: 93.xxx%

-(Seems main contribution is the higher resolution of early layers, not the attentions? :( Need more experiments on larger datasets like cifar-100 or ImageNet)
+(Seems main contribution is the higher resolution of early layers, not the attentions?
+Sad :(...
+Need more experiments on larger datasets like cifar-100 or ImageNet)